Revisiting dynamics of quantum causal structures -- when can causal order evolve?

-Condition (a) is essentially the `black-box' paradigm, in which the only information we can gain about a channel or process-matrix is via process tomography over a timescale in which the channel is assumed to be static.
+Condition (a) is essentially the `black-box' paradigm, in which the only information we can gain about a channel or process matrix is via process tomography over a time-scale in which the channel is assumed to be static.

 Condition (b) is less commonly stated as an assumption and is most easily understood by its failure, {as we elaborate on next.
 Consider we are in the black-box paradigm.
-In this case, an evolution of a channel that depends on its implementation could still be triggered -- for example, one could just poke the optical table and make the components swing around.
-From the point of view of the black-box paradigm, however, it would be impossible to make predictions on what the new evolution of the channel would be, since the only information we have access to is the CP map associated to the initial channel -- this (unpredictable) evolution of the channel could not be represented by a higher-order process.}
+In this case, an evolution of a channel that depends on its implementation could still be triggered---for example, one could just poke the optical table and make the components swing around.
+From the point of view of the black-box paradigm, however, it would be impossible to make predictions on what the new evolution of the channel would be, since the only information we have access to is the CP map associated with the initial channel---this (unpredictable) evolution of the channel could not be represented by a higher-order process.}